seedstack/website/content/docs/basics/testing.md

         Response response = given()
                 .auth().basic("demo", "demo")
                 .expect().statusCode(200)
-                .when().get(baseUrl + "hello");
+                .when().get(baseUrl + "/hello");

         assertThat(response.body().asString()).isEqualTo("Hello Ella FITZGERALD!");
     }
 }
 ```

-The base URL of the application is available as the `web.runtime.baseUrl` configuration property and is retrieved with
+The base URL of the application is available as the `runtime.web.baseUrl` dynamic configuration property and is retrieved with
 the {{< java "org.seedstack.seed.Configuration" "@" >}} annotation.

 The test method body uses [RestAssured](http://rest-assured.io/) and [AssertJ](http://joel-costigliola.github.io/assertj/)